 What is a Panel Interview?

-Panel interviews are conducted to analyze the candidate’s skill set and the candidate’s overall efficiency in handling a team of members with multiple questions.
-Through this method, multitasking ability of the candidate, pressure handling ability, mental ability to concentrate each question, and his/her experience is evaluated.
+Through this method, the multitasking ability of the candidate, pressure handling ability, mental ability to concentrate each question, and his/her experience is evaluated.

 1. Analysing the pressure handling capability.